In 1871, the Toronto & Nipissing Railway came to Markham. The Grand Trunk Railway took over the railway in 1893, and became part of CNR in 1918.

 Markham Public Library presents images of postcards of Markham Village around the turn of the century.
 These postcard images were scanned from originals in the Markham Village Tweedsmuir Histories, which are preserved at the Markham Museum.
 Your comments are welcomed.

+A tranquil tree-lined Main Street looking south along the west side of the Street.
 At the far end of the sidewalk, we can see the Second Empire rooflines of the rowhouses built by the Speight Wagon Company in 1895 to house the Company's employees.
 The white house in the centre of the photograph is the Wedding Cake House at 48 Main Street North, built in c.
 1870, and well-known for its elaborate gingerbread.
 To its right is the circular corner tower of the Queen Anne Revival style house built at 54 Main in 1910 by Ernest Crosby.

 In the left foreground is the Franklin House Hotel, on the southwest corner of Main and Robinson - now a parking lot.